CarlosAlexandre197/Flux_Control/README.md

-# Controle_de_Fluxo
+# Flux_control
-Programas utilizando os controles de fluxo em Python: IF / ELSE / ELIF / FOR / WHILE.
+Programs using Python flow controls: IF / ELSE / ELIF / FOR / WHILE.